North Carolina School Counselor Certification

 Your application materials include the following:

-• Completed profile and application through the through the North Carolina Department of Public Instruction (NDPI) online licensure system
+• Completed profile and application through the North Carolina Department of Public Instruction (NCDPI) online licensure system

-• Degree-dated official transcripts from all colleges/universities you have attended, including transfer credits that led to earned degree
+• Official transcripts showing degree conferral from all colleges and universities attended, including transfer credits that led to your earned degree

 • Proof of passing score for the School Counselor Exam (ETS Test Code 5422)